 On the other hand, you might think it’s wonderful and feel excited about becoming a grandparent.

 You’re also likely to have mixed feelings, which is normal.
 Your feelings might change over time, especially as the time of birth comes closer – or they might not.

-Your feelings are important, but pushing them onto your teenager probably won’t help the situation.
-Your care and support really will help your pregnant daughter to have a physically and emotionally healthy pregnancy.
+Your feelings are important, but pushing them onto your child probably won’t help the situation.
+Your care and support will help your pregnant daughter to have a physically and emotionally healthy pregnancy.
 If your son is going to be a father, he needs your support to step up to the role.

-Your teenager’s feelings about pregnancy
+Your teenage child’s feelings about pregnancy

-If the pregnancy is planned, your teenager might be looking forward to parenthood.
+If the pregnancy is planned, your child might be looking forward to parenthood.
 But if the pregnancy isn’t planned, your teenager might be pretty stressed about telling you and finding out how you feel.
 There’s also the worry about what extended family and other people will think – now and after the baby is born.